 Instructions on How to Cook Adobong Manok

 - Saute garlic and chicken in medium fire.
 Add tuba vinegar.
-Cover and cook until vinegar has evaporated and chicken is brown.
+Cover and cook until vinegar has evaporated.
+Let the meat sizzle and brown, releasing irresistible aromas.

 - Add soy sauce, peppercorns and bay leaves, and water.
 Let simmer for 10 minutes.